Student organizations and activities

 Engineering Honor Society

-UMBC Engineering Council of Majors
+Council of Computing Majors

 UMBC Game Developer's Club